10 Fatal Content Strategy Mistakes Most Businesses Make

 Low Quality Content

 What is low quality content?
-Content of low quality contains of words without much meaning.
+Content of low quality contains lots of words without much meaning.

 It’s not meant to be read by people.
 It has no visible author and it’s barely readable.
 Sometimes